Debut Shopify Theme in 2026: Should You Still Use It?

 You Can Keep Debut If

-- Your catalog is small or simple
+- Your product catalog is small and simple

-- Your team rarely changes layouts
+- Your team rarely changes layouts or adds new sections

 - Your current design still fits your brand